 - passing urine that irritates

 - scalp irritation

 - frequent unexplained fevers or chills

-Improving your bowel and liver detox will help cleanse the blood and reduce the load on the kidneys.
+Improving your bowel function and liver detox will help cleanse the blood and reduce the load on the kidneys.
 I am sure you have heard that drinking lots of water is essential for kidney cleansing and detox but some doubts have been cast on that advice recently.
 Some researchers found that increasing water intake did not in fact increase the excretion of toxins.
 But the kidneys do need enough water to function efficiently.

-Drinking about 8 – 10 x 8oz pure water a day should be sufficient if you are eating good amounts of fruit and vegetables as they contain water.
+Drinking about 8 – 10 x 8oz glasses of pure water a day should be sufficient if you are eating good amounts of fruit and vegetables as they contain water.
 There have been documented cases where people have become very ill from the effects of low sodium in the body from drinking excessive amounts of water.

-If you are following a detox that includes nutritional support for the liver then that should take care of the kidney detox too.
-Many the nutrients that are needed for the function of the liver are also needed for the function of the kidneys.
-If you are following a herbal detox plan then that will include herbs that are beneficial for the kidneys.
+If you are following a detox plan that includes nutritional support for the liver then that should take care of the kidney detox too.
+Many of the nutrients that are needed for the function of the liver are also needed for the function of the kidneys.
+If you are following a herbal detox plan then that will include herbs that are also beneficial for the kidneys.